Woman washing her hands with water running from a faucet

 Helps Overcome Standby Loss

-The main difference between tankless and traditional water heaters is that the latter heat the water even when it is not in use.
-As a result, standard water heater users consume more energy and bear higher energy costs.
+The main difference between tankless and traditional water heaters is that the latter heats the water even when not in use.

 On the other hand, tankless water heaters provide instant hot water and help overcome this ‘standby loss.’